-Sealed bids shall be publicly opened and read aloud at the time and date advertised for the public opening of bids (generally the lease sale date at which the tract is offered) in the LaBelle Room, also known as the Conservation and Mineral Resources Hearing Room, located on the 1st Floor of the LaSalle Building at 617 North 3rd Street, Baton Rouge, Louisiana.
-The bids are examined and evaluated by the State Mineral Board staff to confirm compliance with legal, procedural and technical requirements, as well as with any current policies and practices, based on geological, engineering and other data and analyses available to it.
+Sealed bids shall be publicly opened and read aloud at the time and date advertised for the public opening of bids (generally the lease sale date at which the tract is offered) in the LaBelle Room, also known as the Conservation and Mineral Resources Hearing Room, located on the 1st Floor of the LaSalle Building at 617 Revised 04/26/2018 Page 52 of 65 North 3rd Street, Baton Rouge, Louisiana.
+The bids are examined and evaluated by the State Mineral and Energy Board staff to confirm compliance with legal, procedural and technical requirements, as well as with any current policies and practices, based on geological, engineering and other data and analyses available to it.
 LSA-R.S.
 30:127.